VUIIS/demo-singularity-matlab-fsl/README.md

     singularity build <container_name>.simg Singularity

-Good practice: before you build, create a release on github (if using github).
-Be sure that tag is checked out in your working copy of the repo.
-Give the container a versioned name like `demo-singularity-matlab_v1.0.0.simg` that matches the repository name and release version.
+Good practice: before you build, create a release on github (if using github) or at least tag the commit you are about to build.
+Give the container a versioned name like `demo-singularity-matlab-fsl_v1.0.0.simg` that matches the repository name and release version/tag.

 External binaries such as Matlab Runtime and FSL can be included by copying local copies into the container in the Singularity file's `%files` section.
 This